 Before a page write operation is executed, it is important to ensure that a relevant page erase operation has been successfully executed.
 The EEPROM page write operation can be executed when the mode selection bit, MODE, is set high.
 The EEPROM is capable of a 16-byte page write.
 The internal page buffer will be cleared by hardware after power on reset.
 When the EEPROM write enable control bit, namely WREN, is changed from "1" to "0", the internal page buffer will also be cleared.
 Note that when the WREN bit is changed from "0" to "1", the internal page buffer will not be cleared.
 A page write is initiated in the same way as a byte write initiation except that the EEPROM data can be written up to 16 bytes.
 The EEPROM address higher 6 bits are used to specify the desired page location while the lower 4 bits are used to point to the actual address.
 In the page write operation mode the lower 4-bit address value will automatically be incremented by one after each data byte is written into the EED register.
-However, the higher 6-bit address value will not be incremented by ardware.
-When the EEPROM address lower 4-bit value which is internally incremented by one in the page mode reaches the page boundary, namely 0FH, the EEPROM address lower 4-bit value will stop at 0FH.
+However, the higher 6-bit address value will not be incremented by one in the page mode reaches the page boundary, namely 0FH, the EEPROM address lower 4-bit value will stop at 0FH.
 The EEPROM address will not "roll over".
 At this point any data write operations to the EED register will be invalid.